 When buying an off plan property from Peabody, the risks are greatly reduced as you only buy the property several months in advance.
 There is, however, always the risk of delays.
 This can cause some problems as the standard mortgage offer tends to be for three to six months.
 This means that if the development is delayed, you may need to re-apply for your mortgage.

 Negative equity is when your property falls in value and its current value is less than what you bought it for.
 Buying property is a speculative activity and you always have to consider fluctuations in the value of your home.
-However, in London, where the property market is particularly robust, the likelyhood of your property's value decreasing considerably after purchase is not great.
+However, in London, where the property market is particularly robust, the likelihood of your property's value decreasing considerably after purchase is not great.

 Questions to ask when buying off plan

 When you buy off plan, you may make a purchase without actually seeing the home you will be moving into.
-This is why, it's important to get a good understanding of what you will be buying.
+This is why it's important to get a good understanding of what you will be buying.

 How will I know what I’m buying?

 When launching any of our new build developments, we will release a brochure where we include information such as a site plan and floor plans for all available units as well as Computer Generated Images (CGI's) of how the development will look once it is complete.
-This may include internal as well as external computer generated images, along with details of the specification you can expect in each of our Shared Ownership homes.
+This may include internal as well as external CGI's, along with details of the specification you can expect in each of our Shared Ownership homes.
 Take a look at the Wharf Road Shared Ownership brochure as an example of what you can expect when looking at a new build development off plan.

 You can see our current new build properties for sale using our property search.
 Here you will find examples of computer generated images as well as property brochures and floor plans.